SammriddhGupta/NoSleepyTime/README.md

 - Detecting or Localizing the face.
 - Predicting the landmarks of key facial regions in the detected face.

-The pre-trained facial landmark detector inside the dlib library is an implementation of the paper
+The pre-trained facial landmark detector inside the dlib library is an implementation of the paper:

 [One Millisecond Face Alignment with an Ensemble of Regression Trees (by Kazemi and Sullivan (2014)](https://www.cv-foundation.org/openaccess/content_cvpr_2014/papers/Kazemi_One_Millisecond_Face_2014_CVPR_paper.pdf)